berkobob/reminders/README.md

 `Future<bool> hasAccess()`

-Apple calendars has a default Reminders List it uses if no list is specified when creating a new reminder.
-The list can be determined:
+Apple Calendars has a default Reminders List it uses if no list is specified when creating a new reminder.
+The list ID can be determined:

+`Future<String?> getDefaultListId()`

+Apple Reminders support multiple lists of reminders.
+A complete list of lists can be determined:

 `Future<RemList?> getDefaultList()`

-Apple reminders supports multiple lists of reminders.
+Apple Reminders support multiple lists of reminders.
 A complete list of lists can be determined:

 `Future<List<RemList>> getAllLists()`